NAME: JULIA MARY BINNEY

 2015-17 Online Tutor in ‘Doctrine of the Spirit and the Ethics of Responsiveness’ and ‘Theologies of Mission’ at Spurgeon’s College

-2016- Network Pastor for the 20+ churches of the North Downs Network of the South Eastern Baptist Association of the Baptist Union of Great Britain
+2016-18 Network Pastor for the 20+ churches of the North Downs Network of the South Eastern Baptist Association of the Baptist Union of Great Britain.

 I am very interested in history and am a member of the National Trust, English Heritage, and a Friend of the Royal Academy.
-I enjoy all sports although I do not participate in many these days apart from being a member of Knaphill Bowling Club.
-I support Brentford FC and Middlesex CCC but don’t manage to get to many games these days.
-I am an avid reader, a keen gardener, and enjoy DIY, painting with water colour and acrylic, photography, writing and walking.
-I am an active member of the Knaphill Residents’ Association and edit its quarterly magazine, Knaphill News, which has a circulation of 5,000 copies and a readership of 15,000 throughout Knaphill and the surrounding villages.
-I also edit the Knaphill Community Facebook Page which has a postal reach of around 18,000 and a regular following of around 1,600 people.
+I enjoy all sports although I do not participate in many these days apart from the odd game of table tennis.
+I am an avid reader, a keen gardener, and enjoy DIY, painting with watercolour and acrylic, photography, writing and walking.

 ANY OTHER INFORMATION

-I have been married to Julia for 27 years.
+I have been married to Julia for 28 years.
 We have no children of our own but I have two grown up children (from my first marriage), and four grandchildren.
 Julia is also an ordained and accredited Baptist Minister and was Associate Pastor with me at Beckenham Baptist Church.
-She is currently the Minister of Knaphill Baptist Church, Knaphill, Woking, Surrey.
+She is currently the Minister of Abbey Baptist Church, Reading.
 Julia and I still see ourselves very much as a team, albeit myself serving in primarily a supportive role.
 Julia is 15 years my junior and, although I remain healthy and active, I in no way wish to ‘get in her way’ as she continues to exercise her own excellent and capable ministry.

 Web Page: http://www.therevjs.com